instancer-kirik/SAPDAS/README.md

 https://patreon.com/instance_select

-you can probably change the order of preffered formats if you want fbx or something at
+you can change the order of preffered formats if you want usdz or fbx or something at

 const preferredFormats = ['.blend', '.usdz', '.gltf', '.glb', '.obj', 'fbx'];